Valley Cottage Library Reopening FAQ

 How am I being protected while using shared library materials?

-The VC Library is taking many steps to help protect our community from the spread of Covid-19.
+The Valley Cottage Library is taking many steps to help protect our community from the spread of Covid-19.
 All materials are quarantined after they are returned.
-The duration of the quarantine is based on the latest available and proven scientific guidelines regarding the duration of the virus on surfaces.
-This means the items will sit on dated tables while we allow ample time for the coronavirus to die from all surfaces including inner pages of books.
+The duration of the quarantine is based on the latest available and proven scientific guidelines regarding the duration of the virus on surfaces and therefore, is subject to change.
+This means the returned items will be isolated while we allow ample time for the coronavirus to die from all surfaces including inner pages of books.
 When you receive a book it has been sitting without exposure to other borrowers for at least this long.